Dairy farmers haven’t responded with higher milk production, but that could come with the next lactation.

 - Dairy Product Production report on Jan.
 3

-- World Agricultural Supply and Demand report on December 10
+- World Agricultural Supply and Demand report on Jan.
+10

 Robin Schmahl is a commodity broker and owner of AgDairy LLC, a full-service commodity brokerage firm located in Elkhart Lake, Wisconsin.
 He can be reached at 877-256-3253 or through their website at www.agdairy.com.

-The thoughts expressed and the data from which they are drawn are believed to be reliable but cannot be guaranteed.
-Any opinions expressed are subject to change without notice.
+The thoughts expressed and the basic data from which they are drawn are believed to be reliable but cannot be guaranteed.
+Any opinions expressed herein are subject to change without notice.
 Hypothetical or simulated performance results have certain inherent limitations.
 Simulated results do not represent actual trading.
 Simulated trading programs are subject to the benefit of hindsight.
 No representation is being made that any account will or is likely to achieve profits or losses similar to those shown.
 There is risk of loss in commodity trading may not be suitable for recipients of this communication.